-We are developing Probuphine for the treatment of opioid dependence.
+We are developing Probuphine for the treatment of opioid addiction.
 Probuphine is the first product to utilize our novel, proprietary ProNeura long-term drug delivery technology (See "ProNeura Continuous Drug Delivery Technology" below).
-Probuphine is designed to provide continuous, long-term therapeutic levels of the drug buprenorphine, an approved agent for the treatment of opioid dependence.
+Probuphine is designed to provide continuous, long-term therapeutic levels of the drug buprenorphine, an approved agent for the treatment of opioid addiction.

-In October 2006, we initiated a randomized, double-blind, placebo-controlled, multi-center Phase III clinical study of Probuphine in the treatment of opioid dependence.
-This 150 patient study, which is being conducted in the U.S., will evaluate the safety and effectiveness of treatment with Probuphine versus placebo in reducing opioid dependence over 24 weeks of treatment.
+In December 2007, we completed enrollment in a randomized, double-blind, placebo-controlled, multi-center Phase III clinical study of Probuphine in the treatment of opioid addiction.
+This 150 patient study, which is being conducted in the U.S., will evaluate the safety and effectiveness of treatment with Probuphine versus placebo in reducing opioid addiction over 24 weeks of treatment.
+Results of this study are expected in the second half of 2008.

 This study is part of a registration directed program intended to obtain marketing approval of Probuphine for the treatment of opioid addiction in Europe and the U.S. The Phase III program includes additional clinical studies to be conducted later in the U.S. and Europe.
 We continue to have discussions with the U.S. Food and Drug Administration (FDA) relating to finalizing the Probuphine development program.

-In June 2004, we announced final results from a pilot clinical study that evaluated the safety, pharmacokinetics and preliminary efficacy of Probuphine in the treatment of opioid-dependent patients.
+In June 2004, we announced final results from a pilot clinical study that evaluated the safety, pharmacokinetics and preliminary efficacy of Probuphine in the treatment of opioid-addicted patients.
 The results were presented at the Annual Meeting of The International Society of Addiction Medicine in Helsinki, and demonstrated that all 12 patients switched from daily sublingual buprenorphine therapy to Probuphine, had maintenance of therapeutic benefit for a period of six months following a single treatment of Probuphine.
 Treatment with Probuphine was well tolerated in this clinical study, with no significant adverse events.